 The costs involved in the legal proceedings involving a director can be enormous.
-These costs can include legal costs, legal expenses, Judgments & settlements etc. The purpose of the D&O cover is to indemnify the Director or Office against the legal liability that results from the wrongful actions done or attempted by the directors either individually or collectively while performing their duties solely in their capacity as directors or officers of the company.
+These costs can include legal costs, legal expenses, Judgments, settlements etc. The purpose of the D&O cover is to indemnify the Director or Office against the legal liability that results from a wrongful actions done or attempted by the directors either individually or collectively while performing their duties solely in their capacity as directors or officers of the company.

 The Standard D&O policy provides coverage under two insuring clauses; Side A & Side B.

 Side A Coverage (Individual Directors and Officers): This section indemnifies the individual directors and officers directly for the legal costs and settlements in circumstances where a they have or attempted to commit a wrongful act.
 Side A coverage usually applies in situations where the company is not in a position to indemnify its directors or officers.
 An example of this can be when a company becomes insolvent or where the organization is legally not allowed to indemnify the directors.
 The essence of the Side A coverage is to protect the personal assets of the directors and officers.
-The argument for Side A coverage is that without it, the individual directors or officers would have to use their individual assets to meet the financial burden of the legal costs and awards.
+The argument here being that without this coverage, the individual directors or officers would have to use their individual assets to meet the financial burden of the legal costs and awards.

 There is no deductible applicable under Side A Coverage.

-A deductible or Policy Retention is usually applicable under the Side B cover.
+Usually a deductible will be applicable under the Side B cover.

-One important aspect to note Under Side A and Side B cover is that the individual director or officer is named as a defendant in the lawsuit.
+One aspect of importance to note is that under Side A and Side B, the individual director or officer is named as a defendant in the law suit?

-There circumstances or situations however, where a lawsuit can be brought against the entity or organization itself for a wrongful act involving its directors or officers.
-The entity or organization itself is named as a defendant in the lawsuit.
-In such a circumstance, both Side A and Side B would not respond to the claims that materialize.
+There however situations where the entity or organization itself is named as a defendant in lawsuit involving he organizations defendants or directors.
+In such a circumstance, both Side A and Side B would not respond the claims.
 The Appropriate cover for such is the Side C cover or what is at times referred to as the Entity Cover.

-What are some of the underwriting considerations for D&O Coverage?
+What are some of the underwriting considerations for a D&O Coverage?

 - The Insured